 Watch for Changes in Your Child’s Behavior

-Kids who are being cyber-bullied or have been in contact by an online predator may exhibit changed behavior.
+Kids who are being cyber-bullied or have been in contact with an online predator may exhibit changed behavior.
 They may act secretive, and react unusually, or close browser windows when you enter the room.

 Randomly Check Your Child’s Browser and Chat Histories